Department of Art

-Director: Prof. Bob Gustafson, Department of Cinema and Television Arts.
+Director: Dr. Daniel Hosken, Dean of the Mike Curb College of Arts, Media, and Communication.
 Description: Will (1) promote, coordinate and support campus programs involving the entertainment industry; (2) support development of innovative and interdisciplinary curriculum and degree programs by bringing together expertise and perspectives from interested departments and colleges; (3) help students realize their educational goals in preparation for careers in the entertainment industry; (4) solicit, assign, and manage internship opportunities; (5) establish the college as a center of research and creative activity related to the entertainment industry; (6) promote closer ties between the college and industry by creating and maintaining substantive partnerships, and by helping the industry learn about the college; (7) assist the college in development efforts; and (8) advance the artistic, cultural and economic life of the surrounding communities.
-Contact Information: firstname.lastname@example.org
+Contact Information: firstname.lastname@example.org.

 Director: Prof. Ed Alfano, Department of Art